hglm/patches/README.md

 Tested platforms:

 - Raspberry Pi (armv6) with 3.6.y kernel.
+- Allwinner A10 linux-sunxi platform with 3.4.43 kernel, gcc 4.7 and 4.8

 sunxifb/ holds mostly obsolete patches for the xf86-video-sunxifb driver corresponding to the various-optimizations branch.